 Welcome to retirement – no meetings, no boss, and no paycheck

 Except for that last part, life is good.
-Paying taxes is probably not a big concern when planning for retirement, but it should be.
+Paying taxes is probably not a big concern when planning retirement, but it should be.
 Retirement is about managing cash flow.
 Aren’t taxes a part of cash flow?
-Don’t assume that since you’re retired taxes will be lower, they may not be.
+Don’t assume that since you’re retired, taxes will be lower.
+They may not be.

 Retirement Tax Bites

-There are a number of ways that taxes can eat away at your retirement income.
+There are several ways that taxes can eat away at your retirement income.
 Here are the most common:

 The usual suspects